theantigone/static-site-generator/README.md

 ```
 > [!NOTE]
 > Move all of the `docs` to the root directory.
 This will enable the `index.html` to load on the W&M CS Website
+> To see the default permissions for `chmod`, go to school drive folder and look at docs named GitHub School Website?